MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

 1. Select **Commit**, in the commit comment text box, enter `[skip ci]`, and then select **Commit**.

-   > [!NOTE]
-   > By adding the `[skip ci]` comment to the commit, you will prevent automatic pipeline execution, which, at this point, runs by default following every change to the repo.
+   > **Note**: By adding the `[skip ci]` comment to the commit, you will prevent automatic pipeline execution, which, at this point, runs by default following every change to the repo.

 #### Task 3: Prepare the pipeline to use templates